FullByte/FullByte.github.io/docs/games/boardgames/chessacre/index.md

 ![board-overview](_board-overview.drawio.svg)

-There are 4 states a figure can be in: active, recruited, recuitable or killed:
+There are 4 states a figure can be in: active, recruited, recruitable or killed:

-- **Active figures** can move freely across the board acording to their abilities.
+- **Active figures** can move freely across the board according to standard chess rules and their abilities.
-- Figures in the **recruitment area** must move on the board within their board quarter.
+- Figures in the **recruitment area** must move on the board within their spawn quarter.
-- **Recuitable figures** can be recruited as an action if you have enough credits.
+- **Recruitable figures** can be recruited as an action if you have enough credits.
-- **Killed figures** can be resurected as an action.
+- **Killed figures** can be resurrected as an action.
 Otherwise these figures can no longer be used.

-All figures start as recuitable figures.
-Seperate killed figures and recruitable figures during the game as follows:
+All figures start as recruitable figures.
+Separate killed figures and recruitable figures during the game as follows:

 ![chessacre-overview](_chessacre-overview.drawio.svg)